twrchtrwyth/pelican/content/syntax-highlighting-example.md

 	print(i)
 ```

-And now with line numbers:
+And now with line numbers (note: this doesn't render properly as things stand--I don't know why the numbers don't line up, even after editing the pre-code padding in `main.css`):

 	#!python
+	# This doesn't line up.
+	print("And it is agonising to try to fix.")

+Here's a longer example of some Python:

+	:::python
+	import antigravity

 	print("This is the first line.")
 	print("And this is the second.")

 	# Here's an example of looping over a list.
 	my_list = [1, 2, 3]
 	for number in my_list:
 	    print(number)

+	class Test:
+		def __init__(self, monty):
+			self.monty = "python"

+		def function(argument):
+			print("This is a function.")

+		def another_one(spam):
+			"""
+			I am trying to use as many lines as possible.
+			"""
+			return spam + "eggs"

-If we want to highlight specific lines:
+If we want to highlight specific lines (this just obscures the text!):

-	:::!python hl lines="1 3"
+	:::python hl_lines="1 3"
 	print("This line is important.")
 	print("But this one isn't.")
 	important_list = [1, 2, 3]